Jeep Cherokee (XJ): 1984–1996

 The XJ Cherokee introduced for the 1984 model year was the first Jeep with a ladder-boxed chassis integrated into a single monocoque unit rather than the traditional separate body-on-frame construction.
 The design was rigid and sturdy with approximately 3,200 welds in a completed body, "yet wonderfully lightweight, [the] Uniframe permitted outstanding performance even with AMC's new 150 cuin four-cylinder engine."

 Both two- and four-door versions of the XJ Cherokee were offered throughout its lifetime, each having the same track and wheelbase measurements.
 Two-door models, however, received longer doors and front seats that could fold forward to assist in rear passenger entry and exit.
 This was in addition to extended-length rear windows that did not open, although an optional rear vent window was available on some models.

 This version was the first to be sold in Europe.
 In the early years, however, only a few cars were exported.
 Notable sales only began in the late eighties or early nineties, depending on the country.
 In 1988 an import organization was established in Switzerland.
 In 1989, the Cherokee was launched in France (marketed through Renault), in 1992 in some additional markets, and in 1993 for the United Kingdom.
 Early versions came with the 242 cuin inline six-cylinder engine.
-The 140 cuin four-cylinder engine did not arrive in Europe until 1995.
+European Cherokee XJ models introduced the 2.5 L (150 cu in) petrol and 2.5 L (153 cu in) VM Motori turbodiesel engines in 1995, expanding powertrain options beyond the earlier 2.1 L diesel.